 If you share an enthusiasm for nature, I invite you to browse through my blog and observe a collection of color photography featuring wildflowers and seasonal landscapes.
-My observations occur primarily within the Capital District region of New York (including the Rensselaer Plateau), but may also include imagery from the Adirondack and Tug Hill Plateau regions.
+My observations occur primarily within the Capital District region of New York (including the Rensselaer Plateau).
 I hope you enjoy them.

 Thanks for visiting.

 Fall colors are underway!
 In addition to the brightly colored forest canopies throughout our area, there is also a surprising array of colors and hues now on display by the leaves of wildflowers that have bloomed so beautifully over this past spring and summer.
 Take the opportunity to walk through a woodland or meadow near you and enjoy the sights (particularly those along the ground, not just in the treetops!) of this ongoing display of nature’s beauty.

 Please follow my blog, Curious By Nature.
 Please leave a comment and visit often!

 FREE wildflower field guides are now available for download (including directly onto your smartphone via Quick Read bar codes) from my Curious By Nature blog.

 Available guides include:

 - Anchor Diamond Park at Hawkwood (Town of Ballston)

 - Ann Lee Pond Nature and Historic Preserve (Town of Colonie)